 David Burnett has been an internationally acclaimed photojournalist for over five decades.
 He learned to photograph on his high school year book in Salt Lake City, and eventually worked for TIME Magazine in Washington, in Miami, and later for two years in Vietnam, as a freelance correspondent.
 He has worked on contract with LIFE, TIME and PEOPLE, and continues to work for a variety of magazines in the US and Europe.
 He is the recipient of the “Press Photo of the Year” award from World Press Photo Foundation (Holland), “Magazine Photographer of the Year” from the Pictures of the Year (USA), the Robert Capa Gold Medal from the Overseas Press Club of America (USA), the latter of which has also twice awarded him the Olivier Rebbot award for work done around the world.
 He’s photographed every American President since John F. Kennedy, and covered every Summer Olympic Games since 1984.
 He has taught a number of workshops, including the Gulf Photo Plus in Dubai, and Joop Swart Masterclass in Amsterdam, and has twice chaired the Jury of World Press Photo.
 He has authored three large-format photography books: Soul Rebel – An Intimate Portrait of Bob Marley, the world-renowned Reggae musician and songwriter; 44 Days: Iran and the Remaking of the World, a photo memoir of the Iranian Revolution and Man Without Gravity (in French) a collection of his Olympic sports photographs.
 He lives in the New York area, but considers himself a citizen of the world.

-David’s Greenfield commission will see its opening in 2019, in partnership with the Ringling Museum of Art.
+David’s Hermitage Greenfield Prize commission opened in 2019, in partnership with The John & Mable Ringling Museum of Art.